Hermitian Matrix Function Synthesis without Block-Encoding: Domains of practical applicability

 Another favorable setting arises when the Hermitian matrix $A$ admits a low--rank approximation.
 In such cases, the action of $\sqrt{I - A^2}$ is nontrivial only on a small subspace spanned by the dominant eigenvectors of $A$, while the remainder of the spectrum contributes negligibly.
 This property allows the square root to be implemented with reduced resource overhead, since only a limited number of eigenvalues require explicit transformation to $\sqrt{1 - \lambda_i^2}$.
 Our circuit therefore gains a specific advantage in low--rank contexts, where polynomial synthesis can be confined to a compact subspace.
 This efficiency is particularly relevant in applications such as data analysis and machine learning, where matrices often exhibit low effective rank due to redundancy or compression.

+Beyond Fourier-diagonalizable operators, constructive unitary dilations are also practically accessible for structured Hermitian matrices such as tridiagonal or more generally banded operators.
+In these cases, although the matrix \(\sqrt{I - A^{2}}\) is typically dense, functions of the form \(f(I - A^{2})\) can be applied efficiently to vectors using Krylov subspace techniques, Chebyshev approximations, or other matrix-function algorithms that exploit the banded structure of \(A\).
+This enables the unitary operator $ U = A + i\sqrt{I - A^{2}} $ to be implemented without forming the square root explicitly, thereby extending the applicability of our framework to a broad class of banded Hermitian operators.

-It is worth emphasizing that the square root term in our construction coincides with the one appearing in the Halmos dilation, a canonical unitary embedding of a contraction.
-The Halmos dilation has been widely employed as a subroutine for block-encoding~\cite{arrazola2023lcu, camps2022explicit, sunderhauf2024blockencoding}, and several researchers have demonstrated its efficiency in contexts such as sparse Hermitian matrices and structured operators.
+Further, the square root term in our construction coincides with the Halmos dilation, a canonical unitary embedding of a contraction.
+It has been widely employed as a subroutine for block-encoding~\cite{arrazola2023lcu, camps2022explicit, sunderhauf2024blockencoding}, and several researchers have demonstrated its efficiency in contexts such as sparse Hermitian matrices and structured operators.
 Since our circuit leverages the same square root structure, those favorable contexts extend naturally to our setting as well.
-This connection situates our approach within a broader framework of established quantum algorithmic techniques, while highlighting its specific advantages for polynomial synthesis.